kashanimorteza/ai_document/input.md

 <!--------------------------------------------------------------------------------- Description -->
-# ai_document : Model
+# ai_document : Input
-    this is documents of ai_document : Data
+    this is documents of ai_document : Input

 <!--------------------------------------------------------------------------------- Resource -->
 <br><br>